Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Symmetries, classifications and hierarchies

 \section{Symmetries, classifications and hierarchies}

 The physical meanings of the notion of symmetry will be our guidelines throughout this essay.
-However, I will start by rather formal considerations where the physical motivations remain in the background.
-It is only from the next sections that I will develop the physical interpretations and induce to a broader domain the matter of the present section.
-After the first version of this work was composed I became aware of \possessivecite{Brading/Castellani03a} book.
-The deep connection between symmetries, classifications and groups that will be shown in~\S~\ref{subsec:classification} is already present in Gordon \citeasnoun[\S~5]{Belot03a} and Elena \possessivecite[\S~2]{Castellani03a} contributions.
-Some considerations on the three first facets have already been proposed by \cite[\S~X.3]{vanFraassen89a}.
+However, I will start by a rather formal considerations where the physical motivations remain in the background.
+It is only from the next sections that I will develop the physical interpretations and extend to a broader domain the matter of the present section.
+After the first version of this work was composed I became aware of \citeauthor{Brading/Castellani03a}'s book.
+The deep connection between symmetries, classifications and groups that will be shown in~\S~\ref{subsec:classification} is already present in Gordon \citet[\S~5]{Belot03a} and Elena \citet[\S~2]{Castellani03a}'s contributions.
+Some considerations on the three first facets have already been proposed by \citet[\S~X.3]{vanFraassen89a}.